 In Spring of 2017, as part of a comprehensive effort to improve the cleanliness of the City, the Bureau of Solid Waste reorganized its divisions to be focused geographically.
-In the past, divisions were organized by function - Routine Services, Special Services and Property Management Services.
-Now, divisions are organized based on quadrants of the city - Northwest, Northeast, Southwest and Southeast.
 Each division has a Quadrant Chief who, along with their staff, are responsible for delivering solid waste services within the assigned quadrant.
 Under this organization, crews get to know neighborhoods and the range of challenges within a community and are responsible for all solid waste services within their quadrant.